JAMESKirkQI/MVCB/README.md

 ![Python 3.8](https://img.shields.io/badge/python-3.8-green.svg)

-# Multi-view Semi-supervised Continual Learning via Graph Diffusion Consistency
+# Fight Forgetting via Multiple Views with Inefficient Annotations

 ---

-[//]: # (<font size="10"><b><center>Multi-view Semi-supervised Continual Learning via Graph Diffusion Consistency</center></b></font>)
+[//]: # (<font size="10"><b><center>Fight Forgetting via Multiple Views with Inefficient Annotations</center></b></font>)

-This repository is the PyTorch source code implementation of [Multi-view Semi-supervised Continual Learning via Graph Diffusion Consistency]().
-This is a demo code to illustrate the basic motivation for fast training and evaluating the MVDC model.
+This repository is the PyTorch source code implementation of [Fight Forgetting via Multiple Views with Inefficient Annotations]().
+This is a demo code to illustrate the basic motivation for fast training and evaluating the MVCB model.

 <div align="center">
 <img src=https://github.com/JAMESKirkQI/MVDC/blob/master/illustrate.svg width=85% />
 </div>
-We propose a View-Individual Description Codebook (VIDC) module for Multi-View Diffusion Codebook (MVDC), a plug-and-play solution to sustain and absorb new information continually.
+We propose a View-Specific Codebook (VSCB) module for Multi-View Codebook (MVCB), a plug-and-play solution to sustain and absorb new information continually.
 Serving as a memory bank, the VIDC can be tuned by observing the correlations within an expansive pool of unlabeled data, inferred via label propagation, circumventing the need for costly annotations.
-Considering the VIDC module's intrinsic limitation in ensuring cross-view Graph Diffusion Consistency(GDC), we generate the final consensus graph by diffusing the similarity matrix in all views.
+Considering the VSCB module's intrinsic limitation in ensuring cross-view Graph Diffusion Consistency (GDC), we generate the final consensus graph by diffusing the similarity matrix in all views.

 ## Usage